techservicesillinois/SecOps-Powershell-Qualys/src/help/Add-QualysUser.md

 ### -Credential
 This API call only supports basic HTTP authentication.
-You must provide your credentials separately for this call.
+You must provide your credentials separately for this function.

 ```yaml
 Type: PSCredential